1. Structural/building integrity reports

 Some sellers will provide you with a LIM report they have commissioned themselves to help speed up the process.
 If a real estate agent or seller gives you a LIM for the property, check carefully when it was prepared.
 If the LIM is dated a couple of weeks ago, it’s safe to assume it’s reasonably up to date.
 If it’s dated a year ago, it’s a good idea to make further enquiries.

 Many banks now require an independent property valuation before they will commit to lending you money.
-Registered valuers are listed on the Property Institute of New Zealand website.
+Registered valuers are listed on the Property Institute of New Zealand website(external link).
 A registered valuer has met the standards and requirements of the Valuers Registration Board and has a current practising certificate.

-If you're interested in a property and believe there has been a previous claim lodged on the property you can now request this information directly from EQC.
+If you're interested in a property and believe there has been a previous claim lodged on the property you can now request this information directly from EQC(external link).

 Buying an apartment or townhouse comes with additional documentation that you need to be aware of.